Dispositif/evapotrans/README.md

 PHP 7.2 implementation of evapotranspiration prediction.
 Various calculation procedures for estimating missing data are also provided : weather, climatological, physical and agronomic datas.

-Computation of all data required for the calculation of the reference evapotranspiration (ET)c by means of the FAO Penman-Monteith method.
-Also computation of crop evapotranspiration (ETc) with others algos.
+Computation of all data required for the calculation of the reference evapotranspiration (ETc) by means of the FAO Penman-Monteith method.

+Also computation of crop evapotranspiration (ETc) with crop and plant datas.

 Explanation : https://en.wikipedia.org/wiki/Evapotranspiration